-10.10.4 In seeking to meet the requirement for primary sand and gravel production, the Council has identified a number of preferred areas for extraction, based on information provided by the mineral operators and following assessment through the strategic non-housing land availability assessment process.
+- 10.10.4 In seeking to meet the requirement for primary sand and gravel production, the Council has identified a number of preferred areas for extraction, based on information provided by the mineral operators and following assessment through the strategic non-housing land availability assessment process.
 These preferred areas provide for a proportion of the total requirement only, with the remainder to be provided from within defined areas of search.
 Proposals for sand and gravel extraction outside these areas will be permitted where this can be justified.
-The policy provides for a minimum landbank of 7 years at the end of the plan period, in accordance with national guidance.

-- 10.10.5 The policy sets out the criteria for new minerals development in the Borough, to ensure mitigation of environmental and transport impacts, in accordance with national guidance.
+The policy provides for a minimum landbank of 7 years at the end of the plan period, in accordance with national guidance. - 10.10.5 The policy sets out the criteria for new minerals development in the Borough, to ensure mitigation of environmental and transport impacts, in accordance with national guidance.
 It seeks to ensure that minerals development contributes to wider national and local objectives, such as the reduction of carbon emissions, the use of alternative materials and the regeneration of North Solihull. - 10.10.6 The criteria include the protection of the amenities of surrounding occupiers and land uses, and the local and sub-regional transport network from unacceptable impacts.
 Working practices will be required to avoid or minimise impacts on health and the environment from extraction, processing, management and transportation of materials.
 Environmental and other assets of acknowledged importance, including best and most versatile agricultural land, the natural and historic environment, and water resources and quality will need to be protected, with appropriate mitigation and compensation where necessary, in accordance with the environmental policies in this plan.
 The impact on aerodrome safeguarding shall include the need to minimise bird strike hazard.
-Any proposal adjacent to the River Blythe Site of Special Scientific Interest will be expected to maintain a minimum 30 metre buffer to the Site of Special Scientific Interest. - 10.10.7 Guidance is provided on the restoration and aftercare of mineral sites once extraction has ceased and on the after use to which the land should be put, in accordance with national guidance.
+Any proposal adjacent to the River Blythe Site of Special Scientific Interest will be expected to maintain a minimum 30 metre buffer to the Site of Special Scientific Interest.
+The Council will require that investigations are undertaken to demonstrate that there will be no adverse impact on a Site of Special Scientific Interest before planning permission is granted.

+10.10.7 Guidance is provided on the restoration and aftercare of mineral sites once extraction has ceased and on the after use to which the land should be put, in accordance with national guidance.
+The restoration of any site that has a biodiversity designation, or equivalent biodiversity value, shall prioritise the contribution to biodiversity objectives.
 Reclamation schemes will be expected to prioritise the potential for contributing to green infrastructure, biodiversity objectives, including national and local biodiversity action plan targets, to policies seeking to enhance and restore the Arden landscape, and to flood risk management.
 Where appropriate, after uses may include agriculture and recreation uses providing these are in accordance with other national and local planning policies.
 The availability of materials to restore mineral sites will need to be a consideration to avoid unreasonably lengthy restoration.

-Challenge E - Protecting Key Gaps Between Urban Areas and Settlements

-- Challenge H Increasing Accessibility and Encouraging Sustainable Transport - Challenge I Providing Sufficient Waste Management Facilities and Providing for Sand and Gravel Aggregates
+- Challenge D Securing Sustainable Economic Growth - Challenge E Protecting Key Gaps Between Urban Areas and Settlements - Challenge F Climate Change - Challenge H Increasing Accessibility and Encouraging Sustainable Transport - Challenge I Providing Sufficient Waste Management Facilities and Providing for Sand and Gravel Aggregates - Challenge K Protecting and Enhancing our Natural Assets